CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 Refer to the "Relationships" chapter for detailed information on pedigree.

+## Data Provenance and Lifecycle Traceability in SBOM Generation
+During the generation and enrichment of a Software Bill of Materials (SBOM), data often evolves as components are scanned, verified, enriched, or corrected by different tools and processes.
+The citations capability in CycloneDX provides a verifiable record of which entities, whether people, organizations, or automated systems, supplied or modified specific pieces of information within the BOM.
+For example, an initial dependency scanner may record component identifiers, while a subsequent analysis tool refines license metadata or corrects versioning.
+Each change can be cited, establishing a continuous provenance chain that shows how and when data was produced or altered.
+This traceability enables organizations to understand the origin and reliability of SBOM data, supports validation and auditability over time, and fosters trust in automated or semi-automated software supply chain processes.

 ## Foreign Ownership, Control, or Influence (FOCI)
 Foreign Ownership, Control, or Influence (FOCI) is a critical concern in the software supply chain that should be taken seriously by all organizations involved.
 FOCI refers to the degree to which foreign entities have control or influence